mgsx-dev/rainstick/README.md

 ## Run desktop

-In project rainstick-desktop locate DesktopLauncher.java and run it as Java application.
-First time it may crash because of wrong working directory : edit the launcher and configure working directory in rainstick-android project asset folder.
+In rainstick-desktop project, locate DesktopLauncher.java and run it as Java application.
+First time it may crash because of wrong working directory : edit the launcher and configure working directory, set rainstick-android project asset folder.